tazzben/Extract-from-Canvas-Current-Scores-and-Notify-Students-and-Advisors/README.md

 This script uses the Canvas API to extract the current scores from a list of courses (defined in COURSE_LIST) in a given an integer term (defined as the script property TERM).
 It notifies the students of their current score in the these courses over email.
 If the student's score is below a threshold (defined as the script property THRESHOLD), the student's name, email, score, and course are written to a spreadsheet (defined in DANGER_SHEET).
 EMAIL_STORAGE is used to store emails for future sending if the script executing user is over the daily email quota.

+While it does not matter where you define courses in the COURSE_LIST file when using the master branch, it does in this branch.
+This version allows you to send additional information to students based on the course.
+Therefore, the course should be defined in the first column of the COURSE_LIST sheet and additional information should be provided in the second column.

 The script must have the following script properties defined (set under File->Project Properties->Script Properties within the Apps Scripts editor):

 Script Property | Example